 - Excellent interpersonal skills, as demonstrated in oral, written and presentation formats

 - Excellent organizational skills and attention to detail with the ability to manage and prioritize multiple projects

 - Statistical analysis software or programming languages such as SAS, Stata, or Python

 - Data abstraction for clinical research or quality improvement

-- Treatment planning system or handling of DICOM image datasets
+- Treatment planning system software or DICOM image datasets

 U-M EEO/AA Statement